bsd/dbt-arc-functions/utils/README.md

 The utils are mean to be used in a certain order, which is outlined below.
 Below that, I will walk through what each function does.

-That said, you can use the utils after initial set up at any time if you need to, say, add sources to a project, update your standard models, etc. It's on the todo list to create a driver function that runs all of the functions in the correct order.
+That said, you can use the utils after initial set up at any time if you need to, say, add sources to a project, update your standard models, etc.

-## Order of Usage

-1. first_run_dbt_project_and_profiles_fixer.py
-2. create_or_update_standard_models.py
-3. compile_sources.py
-4. add_dependencies.py

-## Function explanations
+## main.py

 ### Before you start